mjason98/evalita20_hate/README.md

 bert_tk = None
 ```

-To predict from unlabeled data, firts change the test data inside main.py:
+To predict from unlabeled data, first change the test data inside main.py:
 ```python
 DATA_PRED_PATH = 'data/haspeede2_test_taskAB-tweets.tsv'
 # DATA_PRED_PATH = 'data/haspeede2-test_taskAB-news.tsv'
 ```
-comment the one that is not relevant an finnaly to train the model run:
+comment the one that is not relevant an finally to train the model run:
 ```bash
 python main.py
 ```
-## Hyperparameters
+## Hyper-parameters
 The hyperparameters can be changed inside the main.py code, but also though cosole.
 To see the whole list run:
 ```bach
 python main.py --help